Não Dá pra Resistir

 "Não Dá pra Resistir" (lit.: "I Can't Resist") is a song by the Brazilian girl group Rouge, released on August 19, 2002 as the debut single from the band's debut studio album, self-titled Rouge (2002).
-Originally a song in English, titled "Irresistible", written by Kara DioGuardi, Frederik Thomander and Anders Wikstrom, it was adapted in Portuguese by Milton Guedes and produced by Rick Bonadio.
+Originally a song in English, titled "Irresistible", written by Kara DioGuardi, Frederik Thomander and Anders Wikstrom, it was adapted into Portuguese by Milton Guedes and produced by Rick Bonadio.
 The original version of the song was later sung by Nikki Cleary and released on her self-titled album, a year after the adapted song released in Brazil.

-"Não Dá pra Resistir" is a pop song of medium tempo, which talks about an irresistible love, where the protagonist did not want to admit, but confesses that she is very in love.
+"Não Dá pra Resistir" is a medium tempo pop song about an irresistible love in which the protagonist initially does not want to admit her attraction, but then confesses that she is very much in love.
 The song was released in August, even before the reality show ended, and became a hit on the radio.
-Just like his clip, he did a lot of success on television.
-The song was the opening theme of SBT's Pequena Travessa novel.
+Just like the videoclip, the song achieved great success on television.
+It was the opening theme of SBT's Pequena Travessa soap opera.

 Background and release

-After the start of the Popstars program, which aimed to form a group of five girls, those involved started looking for songs for them to record.
+After the start of the Popstars TV show, which aimed to form a group of five girls, those involved started looking for songs for them to record.
 When they reached the number of twenty candidates, the girls had to learn the group's work song, which would be "Can not Resist".
 With this, they also had to divide into groups to make a presentation of the song.
 After this process, the winning girls recorded the song.

-Between August 12 and 17, the program chose Aline Wirley, Fantine Thó, Karin Hils, Luciana Andrade and Patrícia Lissa as members of the Rouge, thus sending the song "Não Dá pra Resistir" to the radios as the album's first single.
+Between August 12 and 17, Aline Wirley, Fantine Thó, Karin Hils, Luciana Andrade and Patrícia Lissa were chosen as the definitive members of Rouge, thus earning "Não Dá pra Resistir" radio play as the album's first single.

 A Spanish version, titled "Y Cómo Resistir", was made for the Spanish version of the album C'est La Vie, but the album was not released due to Luciana's departure.
 Even so, the song was released on the internet.
-The song was the opening theme of the soap opera Pequeña Travessa, from 2002, SBT, starring Bianca Rinaldi and Rodrigo Veronese.
+The song was the opening theme of the soap opera Pequena Travessa, from 2002, SBT, starring Bianca Rinaldi and Rodrigo Veronese.